India's Paytm says quarterly revenue rises 39% as loan demand soars

 PHOTO

-One 97 Communications Ltd, parent of India's no. 2 digital payments app by market share, reported late Friday that revenue rose 39% year-on-year to 23.42 billion Indian rupees ($285.68 million) in the three-months ending June 30, from 16.80 billion rupees in the year-earlier period.
+Paytm parent One 97 Communications Ltd reported late on Friday that revenue rose 39% to 23.42 billion Indian rupees ($286 million) in the three months ending June 30 compared with the same period last year.

 It reported an operating profit for a third straight quarter, despite a rise in employee-related expenses and a lack of government incentives.
 Operating profit came in at 840 million rupees, compared with an operating loss of 2.75 billion rupees, while the net loss narrowed to 3.57 billion rupees.